Master of Science in Communication at Drexel University

 The Master of Science in Communication program features three concentrations:

 Public Communication has much to offer those looking to work in journalism, public relations and nonprofit organizations.
-Students can choose from courses such as Event Planning, Sports Journalism, Public Relations Writing and Strategies, and Document Design and Evaluation.
+Students can choose from courses such as Event Planning, Sports Journalism, Public Relations Writing and Strategies, Social Media Strategy and Document Design and Evaluation.

 Technical Communication provides skills in technical writing, computer documentation and training to prepare students for careers in a wide range of industries, from social networking to publishing to health insurance.
 Students choose from courses such as Technical Writing, Technical and Science Graphics and Technical and Science Editing.